History of Penarth

 Our oldest reference to Penarth goes back almost 1,000 years, to when Osbert, a Norman knight, granted land here to St Augustine’s Abbey in Bristol...

 Probably the Abbot ran his estate here from a centre at Court y Vill off Lavernock Road.
-Henry VII grabbed his land, which was then given to Bristol Cathedral, and leased out in turn to big local families, the Herberts, Lewises and Windsors.
+Henry VIII grabbed his land, which was then given to Bristol Cathedral, and leased out in turn to big local families, the Herberts, Lewises and Windsors.

 The following centuries saw episodes of piracy and smuggling.
 There was a terrific row between Parson Alport and local farmers about rights and dues he claimed but they rejected, with blows exchanged, assaults in the street of London and years of legal wrangling.
 There was the civil war, when blood ran down the river Ely.
 But in general life was quiet.

 There were several big farms – including West House, the Kymin, Rogers Moor, Court y Vil, Lower Penarth – and several smaller holdings.
 Perhaps a dozen or 20 families lived in the parish, probably fewer than 100 people, living in scattered thatched, stone houses, with a small mediaeval church perched on the hill.
 The families intermarried with the neighbouring parishes, traded through Cardiff and Bristol, and looked forward to the annual village revels, held every May.

 There are a few remnants still from that time, such as the remains of the old monastic centre at Court y Vill and the much modified West House farmhouse.
 The local vicar kept a smallholding and today’s Glebe Street still bends around where his land once was.
 Stanwell Road snakes its way along its original ancient route.